 As mentioned earlier, this was not always the case.
 Once upon a time, the driver bits were produced by a single American manufacturer, making them scarce and very hard to get.
 Traditional security screws got the name "tamper-proof" because they actually were vandal resistant screws.
 As tamper proof screws became more popular, more bit manufacturers added security bits to their line.
 Once the patents expired, these bits could be manufactured by anyone and sold in retail stores around the world.

 Security screws soon lost their legal ability to use the word "anti theft" or "vandal-proof" because the screws were only tamper-resistant due to the market being flooded with a wide range of bits and special tools.
 Of course, many still do it.
 The proliferation of the bits has degraded traditional security screws.
 Bit manufacturing moved offshore beginning 15 years ago and there are almost no American manufacturers now.
 Bit manufacturing exploded and now almost every bit and screw is made in China and can be purchased at any hardware store or online merchant.
-The bits are often in sold in large sets with a range of sizes, types, and styles for just a few dollars.
+The bits are often in sold in large sets with a range of sizes, types, and style options for just a few dollars.
 The vast majority of tamper-proof screws and vandal-proof screws have been rendered useless as such.
 The few designs that are not completely useless have degenerated to being "vandal-resistant" at best.

-Today anyone, including a thief, can buy a large set of security bits at the corner store for just a few dollars.
+Today anyone, including a thief, has the option to buy a large set of security bits at the corner store for just a few dollars.
 These days, most toolboxes are equipped with a set.
-This is the serious security screw problem we are faced with today.
+This is the serious problem we are faced with today.
 Most tamper resistant screws are not secure at all.
 Bryce Fastener has been working on security solutions for the last 11 years and is not afraid to sound the alarm: If you use traditional security screws you have a problem!
 We have the solution.
 Bryce Fastener designs and manufactures the highest-level security screws on the market.
 Bryce tightly controls the bits to their unique anti theft variety of fasteners.
 So, there is no concern that someone is going to buy one of their bits at a hardware store or online somewhere.

 So what is the best security screw you can buy?
 The Bryce Fastener Key Rex currently reigns supreme.
 This fastener is trusted by the US Military, nuclear facilities around the world, banks, prisons, universities, tech companies, medical device manufacturers, credit card companies, solar installations and more.
 But how can you be sure somebody else won't just use their own Key Rex driver bit to remove your screws?
 The head of the Key-Rex screw is custom "keyed" with a unique keyway and fastener bit for each customer.
 No two are alike, and there are a jaw-dropping 53 billion key code variations.
 So you can be sure that no one will have a duplicate driver bit for your fasteners.
 Each set of these custom screws and their high-tensile, perfect fitting driver bits have a unique serial number specific to the client and job.
 But don't lose your bits.
 If you need replacements and you aren't the person who originally ordered them, there are quite a few hoops you'll need to jump through to get them.
 Most people order extras and keep them locked away in a safe somewhere.

-A unique feature of these one of a kind screws, is that the head is manufactured with a unique underside called the "Raptor Claw".
-This feature allows the screw to dig into the surface and stay there.
+A unique feature of these one of a kind screws, is that the screw head is manufactured with a unique underside called the "Raptor Claw".
+This design feature allows the screw to dig into the surface and stay there.
 The Raptor Claw, the super-tight fitting driver bit and the ultra-high shear strength of everything means these screws can be torqued down like none other.
 So even if someone did manage to create a bit to fit the screw, when torqued to recommendations, the bit will break long before the screw will move.
 But that's not all.
 The head shape of the Key-Rex is such that it easily prevents grabbing with tools such as locking pliers.
 Drilling out the super-tough metal or cutting a groove into it for a slotted screwdriver or some other tool to unscrew is nearly impossible.
 The large center pin rejects these tools and others.
 If perhaps, even the most devoted criminal was able to remove one of these screws, it's going to take quite a while to do so.
 Then there's usually many others that need removed as well.
 So they eventually give up.
 How do they know this?
 In the many years that Bryce has been manufacturing the Key Rex, and millions of screws in applications all over the world, only a handful have reported a breach in a screw.
 Investigations were done and most of those were not torqued to specification.
 The others were simply highly committed individuals with a lot of time on their hands.
 But even those didn't result in more than a single screw being breached.

 Because Bryce Fastener has been a security screw specialist for 25 years, we've been exposed to alarming stories where tamper proof screws have been compromised.